hudson155/kairo/limber-backend-application/module/auth/README.md

     The last 2 characters are always '='.
     Access tokens are comprised of back-to-back base64 encoded UUIDs, with these '=' characters removed.
     Therefore the length is always 44 characters.
-    The first portion is the token ID, and the second portion is the token secret.
+    The first portion is the token UUID, and the second portion is the token secret.